Solomon-igbigbi/react-test/README.md

 - Loading state and knowing where and how to make multiple API calls efficiently

 # Pre-requisites ✅
-- Add your Deezer client ID & secret to `config.js`
+- Add your Deezer client ID & secret to `env`
   - Note. **Never add this type of config to version control.
 This would usually come from your build server.**

 # Requirements 📖